RedCrewOS/open-qr-standard/profiles/core-profile.md

 HTTP Status: 401, Validation of the provided authorisation JWT failed

-HTTP Status: 422, The provided QR ID is not known
+HTTP Status: 422, The provided Offer ID is not known

 #### Successful Response